 The admission requirements for the extension centers are the same as the requirements for all the graduate programs of the Seminary.
 Please see the section on admission requirements in this catalog for details.

-Applications for new students must be submitted to the Registrar's Office no later than thirty days before the beginning of classes.
+Applications for new students must be submitted to the Admissions Office according the policies and guidelines maintained by the Admissions Office.